-- Bring the Web Projects view to the front of the Package Explorer view by selecting the Web Projects tab next to that tab. - Right-click the StrutsHello > WEB-ROOT (WebContent) folder in the Web Projects view and select New > Folder... - Enter pages for a folder name and click Finish - · We will keep our presentation files in this folder - Right-click the pages folder and select New > File > JSP... - For Name type in inputname (the JSP extension will be automatically added to the file), for Template select StrutsForm and then click on the Finish button - Right-click the pages folder again and select New > File > JSP... - For Name type in greeting, for Template leave as Blank, and then click on the Finish button Just leave these files as is for now.
+- Bring the Web Projects view to the front of the Package Explorer view by selecting the Web Projects tab next to that tab. - Right-click the StrutsHello → WEB-ROOT (WebContent) folder in the Web Projects view and select New → Folder... - Enter pages for a folder name and click Finish - · We will keep our presentation files in this folder - Right-click the pages folder and select New → File → JSP... - For Name type in inputname (the JSP extension will be automatically added to the file), and then click on the Next button - Untick the use JSP Template checkbox, and then click on the Finish button - Right-click the pages folder again and select New → File → JSP... - For Name type in greeting, and then click on the Next button - Untick the use JSP Template checkbox, and then click on the Finish button